felias-fogg/dw-link/docs/manual.md

 ### 4.2 Setting up the hardware

-Before you can start debugging, you have to setup the hardware.
-I'll use an ATtiny85 on a breadboard as the example target system and an UNO as the example debugger.
+Before you can start debugging, you have to set up the hardware.
+I'll use an ATtiny85 on a breadboard as the example target system and a UNO as the example debugger.
 However, any MCU listed above would do as a target.
 You have to adapt the steps where I describe the modification of configuration files in [Section 5](#section5) accordingly, though.
-And one could even use an Arduino UNO, provided the modification described in [Section 3.3](#section33) are done.
+One could even use an Arduino UNO, provided the modifications described in [Section 3.3](#section33) are done.

 #### 4.2.1 Debugging an ATtiny85